Cali93/MEAN-Auth-app/readme.md

 # MEANauthapp

-## Complete MEAN stack application with authentication using json web tokens
+## Complete MEAN stack application with authentication using JWT
 ## Version
 1.0.0